subirvarma/GeneralCognitics/_posts/2025-05-23-TamingRandomness.md

 Figure: Diffusion Process of the type described by a Stochastic Differential Equation

 Note that this is just an abbreviation of the integral form since $dX_t$, $dW_t$ and $dt$ don't have any meaning by themselves.
-This is referred to as a Stochastic Differential Equation or SDE and the resulting process $X(t) is called a Diffusion Process.
+This is referred to as a Stochastic Differential Equation or SDE and the resulting process $X(t)$ is called a Diffusion Process.
 Tha latter name arises out of the observation that the equation describes the gradual spreading of a particle's trajectory around the deterministic trajectory defined by ${dX(t)\over dt} = b(t,X_t)$, as shown in the above figure.

 Does the Ito Integral even exist, in other words is it well defined?
 The traditional Riemann Integral is defined as the limit